imaginedelements/heather-turano-coaching/src/pages/blog/2018-06-18-how-to-fill-the-void-after-the-loss-of-a-loved-one.md

 subTitle: 1 mind shift to help you move through loss
 date: '2018-06-18T09:53:37-04:00'
 description: >-
-  Part of life is loss. losing a parent, a friend, a spouse.
+  Part of life is loss.
+Losing a parent, a friend, a spouse.
 Depending on when this happens in our life, it can have a lasting impact on your patterns and thoughts about your future.
 Learning how to deal with loss is essential to living a full and happy life.